inlets/docs.inlets.dev/docs/tutorial/ssh-tcp-tunnel.md

 If running the inlets client on the same host as SSH, you can simply set `PROXY_TO_HERE` to `localhost`.
 Or if you are running SSH on a different computer to the inlets client, then you can specify a DNS entry or an IP address like `192.168.0.15`.

-If using this manual approach to install inlets PRO, you should create a systemd unit file.
+If using this manual approach to install inlets Pro, you should create a systemd unit file.

 The easiest option is to run the server with the `--generate=systemd` flag, which will generate a systemd unit file to stdout.
 You can then copy the output to `/etc/systemd/system/inlets-pro.service` and enable it with `systemctl enable inlets-pro`.